 Of course, you are not just going to want to see Spain’s wildlife.
 You’re going to want to photograph it as well, whether simply as a record or as an exhibition-quality shot.

 Photo credit: Roger Sanmarti, Photo Logistics, European Roller

-For those who are keen to capture an image of a specific species, or spend quality time experimenting with light conditions, angles and exposures, a customized wildlife photography trip is what’s required.
+For those who are keen to capture an image of a specific species, or spend quality time experimenting with light conditions, angles and exposures, a customised wildlife photography trip is what’s required.

-Many Spanish wildlife tour operators run specialized photography trips of varying lengths.
-These can often be customized and can include access to areas not available to the general public.
+Many Spanish wildlife tour operators run specialised photography trips of varying lengths.
+These can often be customised and can include access to areas not available to the general public.
 Local knowledge offers good opportunities of finding animals that are hard to photograph otherwise.